Draugor/SimpleDesktopStargateWallpaper/README.md

-# SimpleDesktopStargateWallpaper
+# SimpleDesktop Stargate Wallpaper
-Stargate in the style of simpledesktops.com
+Stargate in the style of simpledesktops.com wallpapers